 Mike Roberts – Head Coach

-From 1978 through 1998, Roberts was the head coach at the University of North Carolina at Chapel Hill and then went on to UNC-Asheville, where he coached in the spring of 2000.
-All totaled, Roberts’ teams have made nine NCAA post-season and two College World Series appearances.
+From 1978 through 1998, Roberts was the head coach at the University of North Carolina at Chapel Hill Then he went on to UNC-Asheville, where he coached in the spring of 2000.
+All totaled, Roberts’ UNC teams made nine NCAA post-season and two College World Series appearances.
 Five times his teams captured the ACC Regular Season Championship and four times the ACC Tournament Championship.
-Eight of Roberts’ former players have been first round draft picks Major League Baseball First Year Player Draft.
+Eight of Roberts’ former players have been first round draft picks.
 Sixteen of his former players at UNC have played in Major League Baseball.
-His lifetime collegiate coaching record is 850-450-3.
-His greatest individual coaching success is his own son, Brian Roberts, currently the two time all-star 2nd baseman for the Baltimore Orioles.
+His greatest individual coaching success is his own son, Brian Roberts, currently the two time all-star 2nd baseman for the New York Yankees.

 Walt Weiss, who played for Coach Roberts at UNC-CH and went on to become the American League Rookie of the year in 1988, is the new manager of the Colorado Rockies.
 Five of Coach Roberts’ former players are now collegiate head coaches, many are assistants, and several others work in professional baseball or are professional baseball athlete’s advisors.
 “I am pleased so many of the excellent student/athletes I have recruited through the years continue to enjoy a career helping young men try to reach their academic, athletic, and career goals.”

 Every summer in Cotuit the goal is to win a Cape League Championship.
-We strive to accomplish this goal with mature college student/athletes from around the nation who embrace practicing and playing at picturesque Elizabeth Lowell Park.
-Many of the Kettleers players become involved in our wonderful community with activities such as the Cotuit library writing program and the ever growing Kettleers baseball clinics.
-The athletes provide tremendous leadership to young people during the summer as they are also building close relationships, many which last a lifetime, with their host families.
+We strive to accomplish this goal with mature college student-athletes from around the nation who embrace practicing and playing at picturesque Elizabeth Lowell Park.
+Many of the Kettleers players become involved in our wonderful community with activities such as the Cotuit library writing program and the ever-growing Kettleers baseball clinics.
+The athletes provide excellent leadership to young people during the summer as they are also building close relationships, many which last a lifetime, with their host families.

 Prior to managing Wareham to the Western Division regular season title in 2000, Roberts had led Wareham to the same title in 1984.
 Each of those two seasons, Roberts’ Cape League teams led the entire League in stolen bases and continued this tradition with the 2012 Kettleers.
 In 2000, Roberts’ Wareham team tied the Cape League all-time single season stolen base record with 134 stolen bases.

-Mike works for two sports industry leaders during the off-season.
-His primary position is Director of Baseball Development for SmartKage from Tyngsborough, Mass.
+Mike works full-time for Asbury University, outside of Lexington, Kentucky, as director of the Department of Sports Management and professor.
+He consults for two sports industry leaders during the off-season.
+He is Director of Baseball Development for SmartKage from Tyngsborough, Mass.
 SmartKage is the new leader in a high technology evaluation system and reports exact athletic performance levels by sport, age, and system.
-SmartKage will have these technology systems available to test athletes in approximately 160 amateur hitting facilities across the USA in the next two years.
-Also, coach consults for Athletes’ Performance driving the Business Development for Baseball with minor league and major league baseball athletes.
+Also, coach consults for Athletes’ Performance (Jan.
+2014 changed their name to TeamExos), driving the Business Development for Baseball with minor league and major league baseball athletes.
 AP is featured often in publications and on ESPN as the premier athletic training center for Elite Athletes in the USA and around the world.